jjiayu/Locomotion-Control-using-Mixed-Integer_Optimization/README.md

 - Initial and Terminal robot height violates the kinematics constraint and complementarity constraint.
 If the robot height is set in a way that the upper level of the boudning box cannot reach the terrain height, then the problem is infeasible.
 Retune the initial and terminal robot height to solve the problem.
 - The (go-to-goal) task is infeasible for the current foot-ground reaction force limits, foot swing velocity, kinematics contraint.
 Either change the task or tune the parameters for big-M formulation (goerns foot swing velocity and foot-ground reaction forces limits), kinematics contraint will solve the problem.

+2. Knitro and CaSADi in Linux

+- Knitro and CaSADi works well in Linux only.
+In Mac, it is difficult to identify dynamic libraries.
+In Windows, CaSADi does not ship with Knitro interface.
+The only option is to compile CaSADi by ourselve, but it is quite difficult.

+- To run Knitro and CaSADi, we need to first put Path of "knitroampl" and "lib" (in Knitro installation folder) into environment variable "PATH" and "LD_LIBRARY_PATH"

+- CaSADi interface Knitro with "libknitro1030.so".
+Current workaround: Copy the "libknitroXXXX.so" in the Knitro installation folder and rename to "libknitro1030.so"

+- Call Matlab from commandline, so we load the environment variables and then use "addpath" function to add "knitromatlab" folder and "casadi" installation folder

 ## Future Work

 - Re-program the containts --> Build a big for loop whose index is based on TimeSeries